ChelomoLubliner/master_thesis_forensic_shoeprint/README.md

 A comprehensive forensic analysis system combining computer vision and statistical modeling to analyze and predict the spatial distribution of Randomly Acquired Characteristics in forensic shoeprint evidence.

+**Academic Research**
+This project is part of academic research by **Dr. Naomi Kaplan Damary** from the Hebrew University of Jerusalem.
+This master's thesis was completed under the supervision of **Prof. Micha Mandel** from the Hebrew University of Jerusalem.

 ## 📋 Table of Contents

 - [Overview](#overview)